 S. No. Journey Ref.
 Research Findings Theme Ref. no. Research evidence - what, who, why, and quantitative stats where available 1 2.2.1 Research amongst consumers has shown that 29% of participants actively prefer a browser-based PIS journey for a single domestic payment, while 32% prefer an app based journey.
 Those preferring a browser-based journey refer to security and ease to explain their choice.
 Those preferring the app based alternative select it because they deem it easier than the web-based experience, with fewer mentioning security.
 Security Speed Control 2 2.2.2 Research amongst consumers has shown that 29% of participants actively prefer a browser-based PIS journey for a single domestic payment, while 32% prefer an app based journey.
 Those preferring a browser-based journey refer to security and ease to explain their choice.
 Those preferring the app based alternative select it because they deem it easier than the web-based experience, with fewer mentioning security.
 Security Speed Control 3 2.2.2 Consumer research has shown that people feel authentication via Fingerprint ID adds a reassuring sense of security to the journey.
 Security 4 2.2.2 Research amongst consumers has shown that within a TPP domain in an app to app context, 45% of participants want to have a 'proceed' button to click after reviewing account information, to confirm payment and begin the biometric authentication process.
 They feel this is secure and gives them control.
 Security Control 5 2.2.5 Research amongst consumers and SME PSUs has shown that the presence of the ASPSP's logo on the PISP to ASPSP redirection screen is important (70% and 74% respectively saying this) and that it makes them trust the process more (66% and 77%) respectively.
-A two to three second delay on the redirections screens, may encourage wider take up without causing irritation as the time delay provides reassurance of the bank's involvement.
-This is important to older consumers and the less financially savvy.
 Trust Transparency 6 2.3.1 Research shows that consumers are familiar with decoupled authentication when making a payment or setting up a new payment.
 This means that, if PIS journey designs follow similar patterns, consumers will be comfortable with them.
 Many welcome the additional level of security decoupled authentication provides.
 Security 7 2.3.2 Research shows that consumers are familiar with decoupled authentication when making a payment or setting up a new payment.
 This means that, if PIS journey designs follow similar patterns, consumers will be comfortable with them.
 Many welcome the additional level of security decoupled authentication provides.
 Security 8 2.3.2 Consumer research has shown that although 62% of people feel having to generate a one-time code on a mobile app is 'annoying'.
 Security 9 3.1.3 In addition, consumer research has shown that respondents prefer confirmation of a revocation in writing via email in addition to text on the website.
 Trust Control 10 3.1.4 Consumer research has shown that people feel most confident that a revocation has been actioned when it is has taken place with an ASPSP.
 Their perception is that they are 'stopping' the information at 'source' rather than instructing a TPP not to 'take' the information.
 Trust Control 11 3.2.2 Research amongst consumers has shown that utilising simple, familiar language enables consumers to understand the broad categories of account data that may be required by AISPs.
 'Your Account Details', 'Your Regular Payments', 'Your Account Transactions' and 'Your Account Features and Benefits' (as opposed to 'Services') were all shown by research to offer appropriate levels of clarity.
 Transparency